DIAGNOSING PORPHYRIA

 Recommendations for testing family members depends on how the different porphyrias are inherited.

-• Autosomal dominant disorders (AIP, VP, HCP & PCT)—testing of first-degree relatives is recommended once a diagnosis has been confirmed in someone with symptoms to provide appropriate counseling to family members who may also be at risk of developing symptoms.
+• Autosomal dominant disorders (AIP, VP, HCP & PCT)—testing of first-degree relatives (parents, siblings and children) is recommended once a diagnosis has been confirmed in someone with symptoms to provide appropriate counseling to family members who may also be at risk of developing symptoms.

 • Recessive disorders (ADP, CEP, EPP, HEP)—testing of relatives can be done for family planning information.
 Carriers of recessive conditions do not generally have symptoms of the disorder.